inferno-framework/davinci-pas-test-kit/lib/davinci_pas_test_kit/docs/client_suite_description_v201.md

 ### Inferno Modifications of Tester-provided Responses and Notifications

-Requests provided by testers will be modified by Inferno to try and populated details that testers won't know ahead of time.
+Requests provided by testers will be modified by Inferno to try and populate details that testers won't know ahead of time.
 These modifications fall into two categories:
 - **Timestamps**: creation timestamps, such as those on Bundles, ClaimResponses, and event notifications, will be updated or populated by Inferno so that they are in sync with the time the message is sent.